RimuCAT Guide

 The virtual port exists only while RimuCAT is running and connected.
 If RimuCAT is closed or disconnected, the port disappears and applications holding it open will need to reconnect.

-Set the baud rate to match what your connected hardware or software expects.
-Unlike virtual serial ports, the baud rate is applied to the physical device.
+5 Set the baud rate to match your connected hardware or software

 On Linux, access to serial port devices requires membership in the dialout group.
 If the port does not appear or RimuCAT cannot open it, add your user account to the group with sudo usermod -aG dialout $USER and then log out and back in for the change to take effect.